technetium-inc/Chromium/README.md

   @      | ends a program
   [0-9]  | puts a digit in the current memory
   ?      | puts a random digit in current memory
-  \#     | accepts one digit of input and puts that in memory
+  \#     | accepts numeric input and puts that in memory
   $      | add 10 to the current memory
   `      | add 1 to current memory
   \      | subtract 1 from the current memory